nrfconnect/sdk-nrf/samples/debug/memfault/README.rst

 Coredumps
 =========

+The sample enables Memfault shell by default.
+The shell offers multiple commands to test a wide range of functionality offered by the Memfault SDK.
+Run the command ``mflt help`` in the terminal for more information on the available commands.

-Coredumps can be triggered either by using the Memfault shell command ``mflt crash``, or by pressing a button:
+Coredumps can be triggered in the following ways:

-*  **Button 1** triggers a stack overflow
+*  Press **Button 1** to trigger stack overflow
-*  **Button 2** triggers a division by zero
+*  Press **Button 2** to trigger division by zero
+*  Use the Memfault shell to trigger a specific fault.
+   Run the command ``mflt test help`` to see the possible options.

 These faults cause crashes that are captured by Memfault.
 After rebooting, the crash data can be sent to the Memfault cloud for further inspection and analysis.
 See `Memfault documentation <Memfault Docs_>`_ for more information on the debugging possibilities offered by the Memfault platform.

-The sample enables Memfault shell by default.
-The shell offers multiple test commands to test a wide range of functionality offered by Memfault SDK.
-Run the command ``mflt help`` in the terminal for more information on the available commands.

 Configuration
 *************